-Figure 1 The structure of CCU showing the different Technical Areas cultures/languages will be announced and data released incrementally.
+Figure 1 The structure of CCU showing the different Technical Areas

+Figure 2 depicts the schedule for the CCU program.
+Evaluations will be performed on datasets developed by the TA3 performer in consultation with the Government evaluation team; cultures/languages will be announced and data released incrementally.
 There will be a total of three evaluations at months 15, 24, and 34 of the program.
 There will also be three minievaluation exercises, as shown in Figure 2.
 These exercises will help validate the evaluation methodology, as well as exercise the evaluation mechanisms.
 The TA3 performer will produce the gold-standard for the corpora used to evaluate TA1.
 Metrics for each TA are discussed below.
 Progression to Phase 2 will depend on Phase 1 program performance and the availability of funds.